-Discover what materials should never be used to secure quick match connected to aerial shells, mines, or comets according to NFPA 1123 guidelines.
-Learn about safety, reliability, and the right methods for a spectacular fireworks display.
+What should NOT be used to secure quick match connected to aerial shells, mines, or comets?

 Subscribe